VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 }
 ```

-My backend requires files names to have an extension,
+My backend requires file names to have an extension,
 so that backend knows how to process a file,
-but `DISPLAY_NAME` sometime doesn't contain it.
+but `DISPLAY_NAME` sometimes doesn't contain it.
-So I check extension in `hasKnownExtension`,
+So I check the extension in `hasKnownExtension`,
-if it's empty I try to guess file`s extension based on mime type.
+if it's empty I try to guess the file`s extension based on mime type.

-You may noticed that some file types like rtf has many corresponding mime types.
+You've probably noticed that some file types like rtf have many corresponding mime types.
 Try to specify all possible options,
 I noticed that all of them are used.